learn-co-curriculum/git-remotes-with-github-readme/README.md

 git remote rename destination origin
 ```

-##git push + git pull
+##`git push` + `git pull`
 Now that we added a remote repo, there are two actions.
-Send our latest work up and retrieve the latest work from the remote.
+We can send our latest work to and retrieve the latest work from the remote.

-###git push
+###`git push`
 We use this command when we want to send some code from the local repository to the associated remote repository.

 `git push` takes two arguments.
 The first is the name of the remote repo.
 Remember, `origin` is just an alias that refers to the repository name.
 You don't actually have to enter the repository name.
 Instead, you can just use `origin`.
 The second is the name of the remote branch you want to send code to.
-In the example below, we're pushing to the master branch on our remote location of our repository, referred to as `origin`.
+In the example below, we're pushing to the master branch of our remote repository, referred to as `origin`.
 To find all the branch names, run `git branch -r`.

 ```bash
 git push origin master